dceejay/RedMap/README.md

 ### Updates

+- v4.6.5  - Let geojson allow for generic overrides with .icon and .layer.
 - v4.6.4  - Fix deletion of layers logic to actually fully remove points.
 - v4.6.3  - Fix sending of layer events when not wanted.
 Issue #262
 - v4.6.2  - Fix multiple use of contextmenu feedback.
 Issue #259